Living in Cheltenham

 There are plenty of buses running around Cheltenham that help beat the town centre traffic and there is also a park & ride option if you are visiting for the day and don’t want to pay car park fees.

 There is a good mixture of public and private schools in Cheltenham.
 There are 35 primary schools, 12 secondary schools and 10 schools or colleges that provide further education for 16-18 year olds.
-Out of those schools there are an impressive 13 of them that achieved an Ofsted rating of ‘Outstanding’.
-Only three schools were below average according to Ofsted and many do not have Ofsted ratings at all as it is not applicable for their school.

 Closest University to Cheltenham

 The closest university to Cheltenham is the University of Gloucestershire.
 The university has four campuses with three based in Cheltenham and one in Gloucester.
+The university of Gloucester is ranked 96th in the UKs.

 ‘Francis Close Hall’ has been dubbed ‘the Hogwarts’ campus and holds lectures for the students who are studying humanities, social sciences, education and art and design.
 ‘Oxstalls’ is the one based in Gloucester and is for students studying sports, leisure, performing arts, health and social and business.
 ‘Park’ campus is for all those studying media including computing, technology, design, fashion and advertising.
 Last but not least is the ‘Hardwick’ campus which is a hub of creativity for those studying fine art and photography.
 Hardwick Gallery is also on-site!

-Living and Studying in Cheltenham
+Living and Studying in Cheltenham as a Student

 There are many halls of residence to choose from when studying in Cheltenham.
 There are four villages/ blocks these include: Pittville Student Village, Hardwick Halls, Park Villas and Park Challinor ranging from £126 to £202 a week!